goradd/goradd/README.md

 * WebComponents.
 WebComponent architecture fits particularly well with goradd's architecture.
 However, WebComponents are not fully supported by all the browsers.
 As WebComponents gain traction, we hope to use them for future browser widgets.
 In the mean-time, we support many JQuery based widgets.
+* Matching REST service.
+Goradd will auto-generate a flexible REST service to use with mobile app development.

 ### Anti-patterns
-Go purists will be particularly unhappy with the following:
-1) No microservices.
+1) Goradd's html server is not microservice based.
 While you can create microservices that serve parts of your application, at its core goradd is a monolithic framework that includes an ORM, an MVC architecture, and a basic control and form management library.
 If you are trying to build an application for millions of users, goradd is not for you at this time.
 However, it is architected to eventually allow parts of it to be handled off-line by other servers, so it is (or will be soon) scalable.
+Also, it will feature the ability to quickly build an http REST service to integrate with mobile apps.
 2) Object-oriented.
 Some of goradd uses a code pattern that mirrors traditional object-oriented inheritance and gets around some of GO's limitations in this area, including implementing virtual functions.
 If you hate inheritance, goradd is not for you.
 If you don't mind it, but you still